 Did you catch that?
 That Bald Chick ® <– looks so good, doesn't it?

 Incidentall, once you apply for your trademark, you can use the ™ symbol, which is used for an unregistered trademark.
 Only after you officially own the registered trademark can you us the ® symbol!
 Once you have the right to use it, make sure you rock that R-ball for the world to see!

-I’ve had several bloggers ask me how I filed for my trademark, so I thought I’d share how I filed (and why you should trademark your blog) in hopes that it might save you some time and headache.
-While we chose to file ourselves, you can also use LegalZoom or hire a trademark attorney.
+I've had several bloggers ask me how I filed for my trademark, so I thought I'd share how I filed (and why you should trademark your blog) in hopes that it might save you some time and headache.
+While we chose to file ourselves after doing all our own research, you can also use LegalZoom or hire a trademark attorney.

 Please note, this post is for information purposes only.
 It is not legal advice.
 I am not a lawyer.
 If you need real legal advice, please hire a real lawyer.
 That Bald Chick® is not responsible for delayed or rejected trademark applications filed by anyone using the methods I used myself.